AsahiLinux/docs/HW:SMC.md

 closed.
 Notifications are mailbox messages apparently limited to the 64-bit payload.
 ### ADC

 In addition to the keys accessible "directly" through the SMC, there is what appears to be a muxed single-channel ADC providing access to 111 further values.
-It is accessed through "aDC#" (giving the nmuber of keys), "aDC?" (query key name using a numeric payload), and "aDCR", the actual result value.
+It is accessed through "aDC#" (giving the number of keys), "aDC?" (query key name using a numeric payload), and "aDCR", the actual result value.